sverunna/zscaler-docker/README.md

 ```

 ## Authentication
 Once the container is up and running, the user is able to authenticate via https://localhost:9002.
-Once authenticated the connector will establish an encrypted tunnel to access Tesla internal network.
+Once authenticated the connector will establish an encrypted tunnel to access internal resources.